 Ready to form a company?

-If you’re ready to register your company then you can start the process now.
+If you’re ready to register a company then you can start the process now.
 The first step is to check that your company name is available.